Power LED is not steady

 For your reference, consider this: 1.
 We have seen boards with copious amounts of flux on them that worked perfectly fine.
 2. We haven’ t heard back of anyone yet who had to do this to make his Gigatron work.

-If you can’t find the bad soldering joint or short, assume you’ve missed it and look for it again!
+If you can’t find the bad soldering joint or short, assume you’ve missed it and look for it again and again and again!

 Pictures runs slow, or